fachdf/fachridf.github.io/_posts/2020-02-26-My-First-Project.md

 ### Kesan & Pesan Ber-Proyek-Ria

-1. ordered item
+1. Banyak Tugas
-2. ordered item
+2. Banyak Tugas
    * **unordered**
    * **unordered**
-     1. ordered item
+     1. Tugas
-     2. ordered item
+     2. Tugas
-3. ordered item
-4. ordered item

-### Ordered -- Unordered -- Unordered
+### Hikmah Ber-Proyek-Ria

-1. ordered item
+1. Menambah Wawasan
+Im saying the truth, this matkul is really cool BUT there are so many assignment in a time.
 2. ordered item
    * **unordered**
    * **unordered**